Word Meanings - CONFIDENCE - Book Publishers vocabulary database

 Marked with closely set ribs or ridges. - BETROTHAL

 The act of betrothing, or the fact of being betrothed; a mutual promise, engagement, or contract for a future marriage between the persons betrothed; betrothment; affiance.
 "The feast of betrothal."
-Longfellow. - OPINIONATOR
+Longfellow. - CREDIBLY

-In a manner inducing belief; as, I have been credibly informed of the event. - CONFIDENCE
+In a manner inducing belief; as, I have been credibly informed of the event. - OPINIONATOR

 1. The act of confiding, trusting, or putting faith in; trust; reliance; belief; -- formerly followed by of, now commonly by in.
 Society is built upon trust, and trust upon confidence of one another's integrity.
 South.
 A cheerful confidence in - TRUSTEE